m4ttsch/omscs-notes-notes/information-security/mandatory-access-control.md

 Naturally, the audit log, like all other data managed by the TCB, must also be tamper-proof.

 [Butler Lampson](https://en.wikipedia.org/wiki/Butler_Lampson) describes the gold standard of security as authentication, authorization and audit.
-The symbol for gold is “Au” in the periodic table.
+The symbol for gold is "Au" in the periodic table.

 ## Kernel Design
 One approach for creating a trusted computing base is to design a **security kernel** where you bring the security-relevant functions together and place them at the core of the system you are trying to build.